CodyCBakerPhD/historia-action/README.md

 ## Setup

 The action needs one personal access token, set as the `GH_PAT` secret, plus the workflow's own `GITHUB_TOKEN` for the pushes.

-Which kind of token depends on who owns the project board, so create it by step 1 or by step 2.
+Which kind of token depends on who owns the project board:

 1. **Board owned by an organization (recommended).** Create a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).